digbmc/reactor-jct/nuclear-history.md

 .ve-media wc:Chicago_pile_I_banner.jpg static caption="Chicago Pile-1"

 [^9]: Lerner, Louise.
-“The First Nuclear Reactor, Explained.”
-University of Chicago News, 25 May 2023, [https://news.uchicago.edu/explainer/first-nuclear-reactor-explained](https://news.uchicago.edu/explainer/first-nuclear-reactor-explained)
+“The First Nuclear Reactor, Explained.” *University of Chicago News*, 25 May 2023, [https://news.uchicago.edu/explainer/first-nuclear-reactor-explained](https://news.uchicago.edu/explainer/first-nuclear-reactor-explained)

 [^10]: Drapa, Michael.
-“Race to the First Nuclear Chain Reaction.”
-University of Chicago News, 23 Oct.
+“Race to the First Nuclear Chain Reaction.” *University of Chicago News*, 23 Oct.
 2017, [https://news.uchicago.edu/story/race-first-nuclear-chain-reaction](https://news.uchicago.edu/story/race-first-nuclear-chain-reaction)

 [^11]: Drapa, Michael.
-“Ted Petry, Last Known Witness to Pioneering Nuclear Reaction at UChicago, 1924-2018.”
-University of Chicago News, 7 Aug.
+“Ted Petry, Last Known Witness to Pioneering Nuclear Reaction at UChicago, 1924-2018.” *University of Chicago News*, 7 Aug.
 2018, [https://news.uchicago.edu/story/ted-petry-last-known-witness-pioneering-nuclear-reaction-uchicago-1924-2018](https://news.uchicago.edu/story/ted-petry-last-known-witness-pioneering-nuclear-reaction-uchicago-1924-2018)

 #### 1943
-- February 9th - Groves and Patterson approve the Hanford Site and build location in Benton County, Washington, for the world's first plutonium-producing reactor.
+- February 9th - Groves and Patterson approve the Hanford Site and build location in Benton County, Washington, for the world's first plutonium-producing reactor.[^12]
-[^12]
 - February 18th - Construction begins on the electromagnetic separation plant for enriching uranium at Oak Ridge, Tennessee.
 - April 1st - The Los Alamos Laboratory is established in New Mexico.
 - July - The Los Alamos Laboratory, Clinton Engineer Works (CEW), and Hanford Engineer Works (HEW) are designated as military districts, removing them from state control.
 - July 10th - The first sample of plutonium arrives at the Los Alamos Laboratory.
-[^13]
 - August 13th - The first drop test of a gun-type fission weapon at Dahlgren Proving Ground in Virginia takes place.
-- August 19th - President Roosevelt and Prime Minister Churchill sign the Quebec Agreement, merging the Tube Alloys with Manhattan Project.[^14]
+- August 19th - President Roosevelt and Prime Minister Churchill sign the Quebec Agreement, merging the Tube Alloys with Manhattan Project.[^13]
 - September 8th - The first meeting of the Combined Policy Committee is held to coordinate the atomic efforts of the United States, Great Britain, and Canada.
 - October 10th - Construction of the first Hanford Site reactor begins.
 - November 4th - The X-10 Graphite Reactor goes critical at Oak Ridge.

 #### 1944
 - April 5th - Emilio Segre receives the first sample of plutonium from the Oak Ridge reactor and discovers that the fission rate is too high for a gun-type weapon.
-- July 4th - Oppenheimer reveals Segre’s measurements and the development of a gun-type plutonium weapon.
 - July 17th - The Thin Man gun-type is abandoned, as it is impractical to use with plutonium, making an implosion-type weapon, the Fat Man bomb, a top priority.
 Research on a uranium gun-type continues with Little Boy, a gun-type using Uranium-235 at Clinton Engineer Works in Oak Ridge, Tennessee.
 - September 22nd - The first Radioactive Lanthanum (RaLa) Experiment with a radioactive source takes place at Los Alamos.
 - September 26th - The largest nuclear reactor, the B Reactor, goes critical at the Hanford Site.
 - November - Samuel Goudsmit concludes that German scientists didn’t make substantial progress towards nuclear bombs or reactors, as the programs were not a high priority.

 #### 1945
-- January 7th - The first RaLa test using exploding-bridgewire detonators occurs.
 - February 2nd - The first plutonium created at the Hanford Site arrives at Los Alamos.
 - April 27th - The first meeting of the Target Committee at Los Alamos occurs to determine potential locations to bomb in Japan, such as Kyoto, Hiroshima, Yokohama, the Kokura Arsenal, and Niigata.
 - May 7th - Germany surrenders.